 Imagine shopping for alcoholic beverages in a store, unaware that The State Police are secretly spying on you.
 So you pay for your purchases and leave.
 But as you cross the border going home, the Police bust you.
 You may avoid imprisonment, but your purchases are confiscated and you feel violated.

 You were shopping in a state store in the Ukraine and you returned home to Belarus?
 Not exactly.
 You are a resident of Pennsylvania who was taking advantage of the lower prices, better selection, and better service.
 These are all available in neighboring state.

 However, the Pennsylvania Liquor Control Board doesn’t want residents to escape its monopoly and enjoy the fruits of competition.

-All alcoholic beverages in Pennsylvania must by law be purchased from the state’s monopoly stores operated by the Control Board.
+All alcoholic beverages in Pennsylvania must by law be purchased from the state’s monopoly stores.
+They’re operated by the state’s Liquor Control Board.
 But many customers describe them as similar to a state store in the former Soviet Union.
 They have high prices, poor selection, and indifferent clerks.
 Additionally, there is an onerous 24% state tax on top of federal and other taxes.

 Not surprisingly, customers near states with no monopoly find better selection and service plus lower taxes in border states.

 The state monopoly doesn’t like this “border bleed.”
 Yet monopolies abhor the idea of competition.
 That’s why the Control Board tries to control residents by spying on them and intimidating them.

 Perhaps the Liquor Control Board thinks that it’s protecting and serving Pennsylvanians.
 But apparently many residents don’t agree.

 In the first place, alcohol taxes take a larger proportion of a low income than of a high income.